 - Possible reduction in salivary cortisol levels

 Looking at the numbers themselves, the effect is not staggeringly large.
-However, considering that the participants who consumed fish oil dropped half a kilogram of fat and gained that much in lean muscle mass, it’s not too bad in the context of not working out.
+However, considering that the participants who consumed fish oil dropped half a kilogram of fat and gained that much lean muscle mass, it’s not too bad in the context of not working out.

 Previous research suggests that fish oil consumption has numerous other health benefits including reducing cardiovascular risk.
-For athletes, research also suggests that fish oil consumption may have an ergogenic effect at improving lung function.
+For athletes, research also suggests that fish oil consumption may have an ergogenic effect on improving lung function.

 - Journal of the International Society of Sports Nutrition 2010, 7:31 (8 October 2010)